-This course is designed to teach students 3D modeling techniques to include using 3DS Max to manipulate and sculpt pure imagination into substantial digital art.
+This course is designed to teach students digital design techniques such as image production, audio and video effects, transformations, and 3D rendering.
+Students will apply concepts through the development of 2D and 3D graphics, digital effects, and animations.
+Students will also use 3D modeling techniques to include using 3DS Max to manipulate and sculpt pure imagination into substantial digital art.
 Students will develop a portfolio of original projects that they can use when applying for an internship, higher education, or a job.